 The teaching staff are an absolutely incredible bunch of people, not only because of their impressive credentials but also because they all genuinely care about the students.
 Their energy and enthusiasm is limitless - we are on first name terms and they constantly make themselves available to us on an individual and group basis to organise extra sessions, discuss difficult concepts, delve deeper into their subject area or just to have conversations surrounding vet school life in general.

 We are actively encouraged to speak to any member of staff about any issue, whether personal or academic, and the staff go out of their way to make themselves available to us.
 Considering the intensity, longevity and sheer breadth of this course, the benefits of having an extensive supportive staff network cannot be undervalued.

 The student body is actively encouraged to take the lead, be proactive and get involved in the growth of the Vet School, with the advice and support of the staff.
-We have established a Veterinary Society, an Equine Clinical Club and a Welfare & Behaviour group which have started organising discussion forums, social events, external speakers and excursions to some of our partner practices.
+We have established a Veterinary Society, and an Equine Clinical Club and a Welfare and Behaviour Club, which have started organising discussion forums, social events, external speakers and excursions to some of our partner practices.